erievs/Cosmic-Cat/README.md

 ![](https://img.shields.io/badge/version-0.6.x-purple?style=flat-square)

+## NeoCat

+- Why this fork?

+Comsic cat has some issue i've noticed, I decied I will try to add them in and patch them!

+## Changes Between Regular Cosmic-Cat YT

+- Show info works (It was very easy all I had to do was give it an id and log it)

+- Replies work (mostly) currently comments are borken you are not able to post them in my test case so I am waiting for them to be fixed.
+Or maybe i'll figure it out my self.

+## Where are the changes in the source code?

+They are all found at the end of the code all elements I added I changed evs will be in its ids.

 ## Why this repo?

 Unfortunately, Cosmic Cat Extension was discontinued by the creator Emiri Floarea.
 So I make this continuation.